tsmatz/reinforcement-learning-tutorials/Readme.md

 ## Example Environemnt (CartPole-v0)

-In these examples, I commonly use familiar CartPole environment (env) for running the agent in the training.
+In these examples, I commonly use a widely used CartPole environment (env).

 See below for the detailed specification of this environment (CartPole-v0) - such as, action space, observation space, and rewards.